Daylily-Informatics/daylily/docs/quickinstall.md

 ## `goday` `.zshrc` Alias ( to expedite ssh login to headnode )
 _this should work for `.bashrc` as well, but untested_
+- The alias will need to be modified if running >1 cluster.
 ```zsh

 export goday_cmd="conda activate DAYCLI && cluster_name=\$(conda activate DAYCL\